arskom/spyne/doc/source/comparison.rst

     In fact, Ladon is pure server-side software - the whole idea of supporting a standard protocol like SOAP is that clients are already out there.

-* Spyne uses own classes for denoting types, whereas ladon uses Python callables.
+* Spyne uses own classes for denoting types, whereas Ladon uses Python callables.
 This lets Ladon api to be simpler, but gives the Spyne api the power to have declarative restrictions on input types.
 * Does not test against ws-i.org deliverables for testing soap compatibility.